trmaa/neoc-compiler/readme.md

 # NEOC

-Is a language which compiles straight to C. It just has a preatier syntax for those new gen alpha programmers which can't stand `type name = value;`...
+Is a language which compiles straight to C.

+It just has a preatier syntax for those new gen alpha programmers which can't stand `type name = value;`...

 Just a fun project for me, i dont intent to make it usefull or nothing.

+The program just takes some .nc files and turns them into a binary by creating some equivalent .c files and compiling them.
+This means there are no header files...

+Any C code is a NC valid code too btw, NC is just an extra layer of syntax.

 ## How to